 We are maintaining a simple, yet strict uniform policy.
 Research shows that school uniform plays a critical role in contributing to the ethos of a school.
 If students are dressed for success and look smart, it can instill a sense of pride, aspiration and can also support positive behaviour and discipline.

-- Blazer with Academy badge sewn onto pocket.
+- Blazer with Academy badge attached on the left-hand breast panel.

 - White blouse or shirt.

-- Salwar Kameez and headscarves may be worn and should be plain black.
-Students are still required to wear the Academy blazer and white shirt and tie.
+- Salwar Kameez and headscarves may be worn and should be plain black; students are still required to wear the Academy blazer, white shirt and tie.